mlswg/mls-architecture/draft-ietf-mls-architecture.md

 communicate securely.
 For example, a set of users might use clients on their phones or laptops to join a group and communicate with each other.
-A group may be as small as two clients (e.g., for simple person to person messaging) or as large as tens of thousands.
+A group may be as small as two clients (e.g., for simple person to person messaging) or as large as hundreds of thousands.
 A client that is part of a group is a _member_ of that group.
 As groups change membership and group or member properties, they advance from one _epoch_ to another and the cryptographic state of the group evolves.

 The group is represented as a tree, which represents the members as the leaves of a tree.
 It is used to efficiently encrypt to subsets of the members.
-Each member has a _LeafNode_ object in the tree holding the client's identity, credentials, and capabilities.
+Each member has a state called a _LeafNode_ object holding the client's identity, credentials, and capabilities.

 Various messages are used in the evolution from epoch to epoch.
 A _Proposal_ message proposes